soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 19-09 Business Confidentiality Procedures.* ::

 (a) Scope.
 These procedures concern all information submitted to the Department pursuant to either the New York City Department of Environmental Protection rules and regulations relating to the use of the Public Sewers or to §§ 24-501 et seq. of Chapter 5 of Title 24 of the Administrative Code of the City of New York.
 All requests for confidentiality will be evaluated in accordance with Article 6 of the New York State Public Officers Law.

 (b) Submission of Business Confidentiality Claims ("Claims") in Response to Requests for Information by the Department.

    (1) Method and time to assert a claim.
 A business may assert a claim concerning information requested by the Department, by placing a cover sheet, stamped legend or any other suitable form of notice on the information, employing language such as "trade secret", "proprietary" or "company confidential" at the time such information is submitted.
 Allegedly confidential parts of otherwise non-confidential documents should be clearly marked as such.
-Effluent data, as defined in Part 2.302 of Title 40 of the Code of Federal Regulations, cannot be treated as confidential.
+Effluent data, as defined in 40 C.F.R.
+Part 2.302, cannot be treated as confidential.

    (2) Failure to submit a timely claim.
-If a business submits information in response to a Department request, without a claim accompanying such information at the time it is received by the Department, the Department need not make further inquiries to the business concerning confidentiality of the submitted information; the information may be made available for public inspection.
+If a business submits information in response to a Department request, without a claim accompanying such information at the time it is received by the Department, the Department need not make further inquiries to the business concerning confidentiality of the submitted information, and the information may be made available for public inspection.
 If a claim is submitted after the Department has received the information, the Department may make efforts that are administratively practicable to process the late claim with the previously submitted information.

 (c) Department requests for comments and their submission by claimants.